ericsweet3/Surfs_Up/README.md

 2) After finding out the spring and fall temps, there needs to be an analysis for the sustainability of whether or not the ice cream/surf shop will do well in non-peak seasons (such as spring and fall).

 3) Next we should find out more about the precipitation for specific island locations, especially where the shop would be located.
+Weather affecting business is not only confined to just temperatures.
+If it is discovered that heavy rainfall or other tempestuous weather is prevelant in the area, then a location for the shop should be considered.